apache/yunikorn-core/docs/design/scheduler-configuration.md

 Rules provide a fully qualified queue name as the result.
 To allow for deeper nesting of queues the parent of the queue can be set as part of the rule evaluation.
 The rule definition should allow a fixed configured fully qualified parent to be specified or it can call a second rule to generate the parent queue.
 By default a queue is generated as a child of the root queue.

 Example:
+Placing an application submitted by the user _user1_ whom is a member of the groups _user1_ and _companyA_ in a queue based on UserName:
 ```
-Placing an application submitted by the user user1 whom is a member of the groups companyA and test in a queue based on UserName
 Rule name: UserName
     Parent: root.fixedparent
 Result: root.fixedparent.user1

 Rule name: UserName
     Parent: SecondaryGroup
-	Filter: company*
+	Filter:
+	    Groups: company.*
 Result: root.companyA.user1

+Rule name: UserName
+Filter:
+    Users: user2,user3
+Result: denied placement
 ```
 The default behaviour for placing an application in a queue, which would do the same as using the queue that is provided during submit, would be a rule that takes the provided queue with the create flag set to false.